simul/simul.github.io/faq.md

 This will make it so that trueSKY won't be visible when underwater, so if underwater views are needed, it is advisable to write a script that changes these queue values back to their defaults when the camera is underwater.

+Reloading or switching Unity scenes with both trueSKY and CETO active is not currently supported.
+This conflict is caused by CETO's OnDestroy() function, which removes the Unity camera and the associated Unity RenderBuffers; trueSKY relies on these RenderBuffers for its rendering.

 **Popcorn FX**